a-samir97/E-commerce-django-API/Features.md

 ### Features Created till now

-- User Model ( Database Schema for user )
 - User Login
 - User Signup
-- User Create a product
+- User Create a product ( CRUO operations for products)
-- User can comment for a product
+- User can comment for a product ( CRUD operations for comments)
+- User can add product to favorite product list
+- User can change password
+- User can bidding product ( increase the price of the product )